 BGVP EST12 – EST12 is my reference IEM in the $1000-2000 segment.
 Let’s dig in deeper with Aether R… EST12 has slightly better extension down low with a neutral sub-bass to mid-bass relationship.
 Aether R relies more on its mid-bass tuning compared to its sub-bass.
 Both have very good bass definition, clarity and details.
 Both EST12 and Aether R have a clean lower midrange where EST12 has a more neutral character whereas Aether R has a slight dip in the 500-1kHz region.
 Both have very defined upper midrange leading to good instrument definition but Aether R focuses more in the 2-3.5kHz region with a dip in the 3.5-5kHz region whereas EST12 has peak definition in the 2-4kHz region with a gradual upper mids peak fall-off to 5kHz.
 As a result, Aether R sounds slightly forward musically without being harsh in the upper midrange and EST12 sounds a bit more natural in the same region, but both of them have very good detail retrieval and resolution.
 Both have good treble tuning that helps them have an open and spacious sound signature.
 Both have wide and deep soundstages with nice black backgrounds.

 Custom Art Fibae 7 – Custom Art are Lime Ears’ Polish brothers.
 They too make some great looking CIEM designs and offer their whole line up in universal shells.
 Onto the comparison… Fibae 7 has a much smaller universal shell compared to Aether R’s shell.
 Aether R has a smokey nickel metal nozzle glued onto the shell and Fibae 7 has a resin nozzle as a part of its shell.
 Fibae7’s universal shell is a bit more ergonomic for my ears but Aether R fits very snugly with Final-E and foam ear tips too.
 Sound wise, Fibae7 and Aether R share some similarities but are quite different sounding when you hear them back to back.
 Fibae7 has slightly better extension down low in the sub-bass region (1-2dBs) but Aether R has much better extension up top in the treble region.
-The biggest difference is that Fibae 7 has a natural roll-off in treble post 5kHz and as a result sounds warmer in comparison whereas Aether R sounds more vibrant, open and airy.
+The biggest difference is that Fibae 7 has smoother treble post 5kHz and as a result sounds warmer in comparison whereas Aether R sounds more vibrant, open and airy.
 Fibae 7 has more sub-bass rumble and impact whereas Aether R does better with its mid-bass.
-Both have very clean and clear lower midrange and a forward upper midrange, though Fibae 7 is more forward sounding in comparison.
-Aether R sounds more natural to my ears.
-Both have nice wide soundstages but Aether R’s sounds more open, airy and slightly deeper.
-Fibae 7 just has a warmer soundstage owing to its treble tuning.
+Both have very clean and clear lower midrange and a forward upper midrange, though Fibae 7 is slightly more forward sounding in comparison.
+Both have nice wide soundstages but Aether R’s sounds slightly more open, airy and deeper owing to its treble tuning.
+Fibae 7 on the other hand has a warmer soundstage owing to its treble character.
 Both have nice black backgrounds.

 ItsFit Fusion – Fusion shares some similarities with Aether R as both of them sound lively and vibrant.
-Fusion has better sub-bass extension, rumble and presence but Aether R has better mid-bass presence and better overall bass clarity and details.
+Fusion has better sub-bass extension, rumble and presence but Aether R has better mid-bass presence and better bass clarity and details.
 Fusion’s lower midrange has slightly thinner body and is pushed back in the image in comparison, whereas Lime Ears’ is quite neutral there.
 Aether R’s upper midrange has good pinna gain and as a result has strong instrument definition, bite and crispness in comparison.
 Fusion is no slouch but has a warmer midrange presentation in comparison.
-Both Aether R and Fusion have nice treble extension and are vibrant and lively in their own sense, but Aether R’s treble sounds more defined, natural, open and spacious.
-Both have nice wide soundstages but Aether R’s is more defined and refined in comparison.
+Both Aether R and Fusion have nice treble extension and are vibrant and lively in their own sense.
+Both have nice wide soundstages but Aether R’s is slightly more defined and refined in comparison.

 Lime Ears have certainly created a special IEM in the Aether R. It has a very attractive open, airy and spacious sound signature with very good instrument definition, imaging and separation.
 It is extremely musical, vibrant and lively, and immediately grabs you and throws you in the atmosphere of the song.
 The tiny details you hear in the song are very life-like, be it string dynamics of an acoustic guitar, a solo violin in the background or just a cowbell repeating in a section of a song.
 The only thing I can nitpick is the slight sub-bass roll-off around 35Hz.
 I personally don’t mind it much and enjoy the stock tuning as it is.
 For me, the musicality and the aura the Aether R creates as well as the instrument presentation and details take the cake and all my attention.
 Aether R surely deserves the TOTL tag for Lime Ears’ and a place as one of the nicest IEMs that exists in its price segment and further.
 So, definitely check it out if you get the chance and give it a shot if you’re looking to buy an IEM in this price segment.
 Highly recommended!